 - Unusual Ears: They're cat-like, his only obvious non-human feature.

 Adrian's apprentice as well as a close friend of Judy.

 - Heterosexual Life-Partners: With Judy, the chapters they're in show the two as very close with one another.
 This even continues in the alternate future wherein they have inherited their predecessor's positions.
 Although this doesn't stop her from teasing Judy that she feels more than that.

 Adrian's wife.
 A willowy British woman, she has penchant for fire and apparently gives out excellent ear rubs.

-No Name Given: "Mister Monster" is what Tsuki calls him.
+- No Name Given: "Mister Monster" is what Tsuki calls him.
 She never learned any other name.
-(The author claims even he may have forgotten it.)

-Super Breeding Program: This was why he summoned Tsuki in the first place - to use as a breeding slave as part of an experiment to create powerful half-fiends.
-(Tsuki was very lucky, at least compared to his other subjects.
-She never bore any children as a result of it, and as a result, that may be why he ultimately started to pay less attention to her.)
+- Super Breeding Program: This was why he summoned Tsuki in the first place - to use as a breeding slave as part of an experiment to create powerful half-fiends.

 A duelist that Tsubasa encounters in the Spirit World.
 A Chosen of a goddess of summons, Apira, from another dimension, he seem to take the crazy things that happen to him in stride.
 The duel between he and Tsubasa is inconclusive and both wish for a rematch.

 Armityle the Chaos PhantomA Duel Spirit that serves as the antagonist of Adrian's own tale.
 He seeks revenge against the Egyptian Gods Ra, Obelisk and Slifer for reasons not yet revealed, but he has been at it since the time of Pharaoh Atem.